bertiqwerty/exmex/Readme.md

 ## Priorities and Parantheses

-In Evil-Express-land, unary operators always have higher priority than binary operators, e.g., `-2^2=4` instead of `-2^2=-4`.
+In Exexpress-land, unary operators always have higher priority than binary operators, e.g., `-2^2=4` instead of `-2^2=-4`.
 Moreover, we are not too strict regarding parantheses.
 For instance `"---1"` will evalute to `-1`.
 If you want to be on the safe side, we suggest using parantheses.